CppMicroServices/CppMicroServices/README.md

 ------------

-The C++ Micro Services library provides a dynamic service registry and bundle system, partially based the OSGi Core Release 5 specifications.
+The C++ Micro Services library provides a dynamic service registry and bundle system, largely based the OSGi Core Release 5 specifications.
 It enables developers to create a service oriented and dynamic software stack.

 Proper usage of the C++ Micro Services library leads to